tc39/proposal-decimal/README.md

 + Calculations could be in terms of “cents” (fallible as explained above)
 + In some cases, developers end up using Number instead, believing it to be mostly safe, but in practice causing bugs, even if tries take care of any issues involving rounding or non-exact conversions from decimals to binary floats

+In other words, with JS increasingly being used in contexts and scenarios where it traditionally did not appear, the need for being able to natively handle basic data, such as decimal numbers, that other systems already natively handle is increasing.

 #### Goals implied by the main use cases

 This use case implies the following goals: